-Dr. Adele Perry (she/her) is a distinguished professor of history and women’s and gender studies.
-She is a historian of colonialism and gender, especially in western Canada in the 19th and 20th centuries, Perry held a Tier 2 Canada Research Chair, is a fellow of the Royal Society of Canada, and a past president of the Canadian Historical Association.
-Perry has been director of the CHRR since 2020, and is committed to decolonizing and feminist research, and to researching and communicating beyond the university.
+Dr. Adele Perry (she/her) is a distinguished professor of history and women’s and gender studies, and a senior fellow at St John’s College.
+She works on histories of colonialism and gender in the nineteenth and twentieth-centuries, and is a fellow of the Royal Society of Canada, and a past president of the Canadian Historical Association.

 Publications/Papers